nandosobral03/git-copycat/README.md

 For commits to show up on your GitHub contribution graph, **all** of these must be true:

 1. **Email must match** - Your local git email (`git config user.email`) must be [linked to your GitHub account](https://github.com/settings/emails).
-2. **Enable private contributions on your git contribution graph.**
+2. **Enable private contributions on your git contribution graph.** (If the TARGET_REPO_PATH is private, also remember to turn this on on your target account if commits are on private repos)
 3. **Commits must be on the default branch** - Usually `main` or `master`.
 4. **Repo cannot be a fork** - Commits in forks don't count unless merged upstream.